After a cloudy start, a pleasant Sunday ahead

 Very little to no rain in the forecast, drought concerns grow.

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- We’ll start the day with a few clouds, but they will soon give way to sunny skies and mild temperatures reaching the 70′s to near 80 degrees.
+(KWQC) -- Lingering clouds will soon give way to mostly sunny skies and mild temperatures later this afternoon, as highs reach the 70′s to near 80 degrees.
 Pleasant conditions will continue into the work week as high pressure builds into parts of the Midwest.
 While we may see a few passing clouds here and there, we’ll also get lots of sunshine in the mix, with highs in the upper 70′s to mid 80′s through midweek.
-Temperatures start warming up again by Friday, with readings in the 80′s.
-We’re back to the 90′s by Saturday.
+Temperatures start warming up again by Friday, with readings well into the 80′s.
+Expect more heat by next weekend--we’re back to the 90′s by Saturday.

 TONIGHT: Mostly clear and milder.
 Low: 53°.
 Wind: E 5 mph.